Why Raw Sprouts May Be The Riskiest Food In The World

 How big is the risk?

 Vegetarians say that the risk is much less than eating burgers, but that's because we eat so much more hamburger than sprouts.
-Nobody knows the odds for sure, but I'll guess that it is probably less than driving your car, and probably more risky than eating eating raw burger, neither of which will I do.
+Nobody knows the odds for sure, but I'll guess that it is probably less than driving your car and probably more than eating raw burger.

 If this number of deaths and illnesses were caused by terrorists, governments and the populace would be willing to spare no expense to cure the problem.
 But many people who love sprouts seem to be in denial, touting their taste and health benefits, and as I have learned in writing about the subject, they are having difficulty understanding the real risk.